Can Too Much Sugar Cause Diabetes?

-Why is sugar bad for you?
+Can Too Much Sugar Cause Diabetes?
+Unfortunately too much sugar causes diabetes and even worse issues.
 Well to begin with, sugar comes from the sugar cane and sugar beet plants and gets separated from these plants and is almost one hundred per cent pure sucrose.
 Sugar is a carbohydrate that is found inside vegetables and fruits.
 There are three different simple sugars known as sucrose, fructose, and glucose.
-I want to describe the difference between the three.
-That is mainly what I’ll be discussing here.
+I want to describe the difference between the three and what they do to your body.

 But first the three simple sugars starting with:

 Fructose is one of the three sugars that is found as a natural sugar in vegetables and fruits.
 It’s also added to many flavored drinks and sodas.
 It is only metabolized in your liver.

 Glucose is the biggest source of energy for the cells of your body.
 It is the primary type of sugar in your blood.
 We get glucose from the foods that we consume or we manufacture it from other matter.
 Glucose gets through the walls of your small intestine activating your pancreas to secrete insulin which gets the glucose from your bloodstream and transports it in your body through the bloodstream to your cells for energy use.

 This “table” sugar is just that, commonly known as table sugar.
 It is acquired from sugar beets and sugar cane.
 Sucrose is naturally found in vegetables and fruits.
 I’m sure you remember from science class in school about photosynthesis.
 Plants are able to use this natural process by turning sunlight into the nourishment the require to grow.